Dorani/Album-Review/README.md

 Ruby on Rails Album Review App

 ## Set-up:
-- go in desired directory in the terminal
+- go into desired directory via the terminal
- - git clone repo
+ - git clone repo followed by:
  - "rails new Album Review"
+  - it will fetch all the files that create the starting structure for any rails application.
+- Cd into the directory.